Leon Kalustian: At Titulescu's side

+Anti-Carlism and wartime

 Writer Aurel Baranga worked with Kalustian at Lumea Românească in 1936–1937, describing him as a man of "sparkling, lively, unrelenting intelligence".
 Critic and left-wing essayist Șerban Cioculescu recalled in 1975 his "great satisfaction" at reading Kalustian's renewed attacks on "the immense nonentity that was Stelian Popescu, who had fashioned himself into an 'apostle' of nationalism and a great newspaperman".
 At the time, Universul saw Kalustian, Geo Bogza and Mircea Damian as press agents for the Jewish industrialist Max Auschnitt, "commissioned to besmirch, with their Judaic mud, with their filthy posters and rags, all men who espouse the notion of a Romanian rebirth".
 Kalustian rated as one of his accomplishments having published in Lumea Românească letters which showed Popescu to have been a "traitor" during the 1916–1918 occupation of southern Romania by the Central Powers.
 These documents purportedly evidenced that Popescu tied tied to reach a deal with August von Mackensen, who was overseeing the occupation forces.

 By 1937, Kalustian was supporting Titulescu in his conflict with King Carol's camarilla.
 In November of that year, Titulescu made a return visit to Romania; Gavrilă Marinescu's Police closely monitored those in contact with him, including both Kalustian and Stelian Popescu.
+Kalustian reportedly claimed to have served time in prison, on Carol's orders, for his "biting articles against the camarilla".
 In early 1938, Carol's personal regime was set up at the detriment of all other parties, eventually establishing the catch-all National Renaissance Front (FRN).
 Kalustian quit political journalism, which he did not resume for forty years; as later noted by novelist Constantin Țoiu, "a gag was shoved into [Kalustian's] mouth" by the successive fascist governments.
 Kalustian was still featured with sports commentary in Cezar Petrescu's România, where, in September, he chronicled the national football team's defeat by a Greater Germany squad.
 According to Kalustian, this upset was only met possible by the annexations of March, whereby "first-rate" Austrian players had changed kits.